If people had free access to medical cannabis, it could lead to better healthcare and a stronger economy.

-That’s because American who access to medical cannabis use fewer prescription drugs.
+That’s because Americans with access to medical cannabis use fewer prescription drugs.
 That’s true for Americans on Medicaid as well.
-A peer-reviewed article in the journal Health Affairs estimates that the U.S. could save more than $1 billion on Medicaid spending alone if the federal government granted Medicaid beneficiaries access to medical cannabis.
+A peer-reviewed article in the journal Health Affairs (2017) estimates that the U.S. could save more than $1 billion on Medicaid spending alone if the federal government granted Medicaid beneficiaries access to medical cannabis.

 Clearly, medical cannabis works.
-When patients are able to use medical cannabis, they tend to not need to spend money on dozens of other pain suppressors, appetite stimulants, anti-inflammatories, etc.
+When patients are able to consume medical cannabis, they tend to not need to spend money on dozens of other pain suppressors, appetite stimulants, anti-inflammatories, etc.

 In 2017, under a Republican plan in Iowa, the state hired private companies to manage Medicaid, declaring that removing the government administration would drive down healthcare costs.
 Instead, the price of insuring an Iowan on Medicaid has nearly tripled, according to a non-partisan accounting agency.

 But, if legislators see the problem, American people see the solution.
-Nearly 65 percent of Americans are in favor of legalizing cannabis, according to a October 2017 Gallup poll and 93 percent are in favor of legalizing medical cannabis.
+Nearly sixty five percent of Americans are in favor of legalizing cannabis, according to a October 2017 Gallup poll and ninety three percent are in favor of legalizing medical cannabis.
 It seems the will of a country isn’t enough to bend a government to its wishes.